What is the SFE ‘assessed contribution’?

 Full loan - ((household income - £25,000) / taper) = entitlement

-If your household income is £25,000 or below, you’ll get the maximum loan.
+Clearly, if your household income is £25,000 or below, you’ll get the maximum loan.

 The table below shows how the full loan is broken down into the guaranteed minimum loan and the income-assessed portion.